Dushyant-rahangdale/OpsSentinal/SLACK_OAUTH_SETUP.md

 1. Go to https://api.slack.com/apps
 2. Click "Create New App" → "From scratch"
-3. Name your app (e.g., "OpsGuard") and select your workspace
+3. Name your app (e.g., "OpsSure") and select your workspace
 4. Click "Create App"

 ### 2. Configure OAuth & Permissions